dotnet/AspNetCore.Docs/aspnet/mvc/controllers/filters.rst

 .. tip:: One example where you might need a different form of error handling for different actions would be in an app that exposes both API endpoints and actions that return views/HTML.
 The API endpoints could return error information as JSON, while the view-based actions could return an error page as HTML.

 Exception filters do not have two events (for before and after) - they only implement ``OnException`` (or ``OnExceptionAsync``).
 The ``ExceptionContext`` provided in the ``OnException`` parameter includes the ``Exception`` that occurred.
-If you set ``context.Exception`` to null, the effect is that you've handled the exception, so the request will proceed as if it hadn't occurred (generally returning a 200 OK status).
+If you set ``context.ExceptionHandled`` to ``true``, the effect is that you've handled the exception, so the request will proceed as if it hadn't occurred (generally returning a 200 OK status).
 The following filter uses a custom developer error view to display details about exceptions that occur when the application is in development:

 .. literalinclude:: filters/sample/src/FiltersSample/Filters/CustomExceptionFilterAttribute.cs
   :language: c#